MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-support-web-fallback.md

 <!--We'll update these instructions once we author the Android tutorials for the browser-delegated authentication flow -->

-1. Use the steps in [Register a redirect URI in Microsoft Entra admin center](../../identity-platform/tutorial-v2-android.md#register-your-application-with-microsoft-entra-id) to add a redirect URIto the app that you registered earlier.
+1. Use the steps in [Register a redirect URI in Microsoft Entra admin center](../../identity-platform/tutorial-v2-android.md#register-your-application-with-microsoft-entra-id) to add a redirect URI to the app that you registered earlier.

 1. Use the steps in [Configure the redirect URI in SDK's configuration](../../identity-platform/tutorial-v2-android.md#configure-your-application) to update your client app's configuration file.